asprenger/MLflow_introduction/README.md

 ## Using Tensorflow Serving

+A popular option to deploy TensorFlow models is to use [TensorFlow Serving](https://www.tensorflow.org/tfx/guide/serving).

+MLflow Model does not support Tensorflow Serving currently.

-The default way to deploy a TenssorFlow model is to use TensorFlow Serving.
-We can actually download the SavedModel from the Tracking Service and deploy it into Tensorflow Serving.
+As a workaround, we can download the SavedModel from the Tracking Service and deploy it into Tensorflow Serving.
 This works because the MLFlow model is just the SavedModel with some meta-data.

 We use the same `mlflow artifacts download` command again but this time specify artifact path `exported_model/tfmodel`: